mrudula324/Final_Project/README.md

 ***
 # Data Analysis:
 1. Checked for basic statistics of the data.
-   - Basic functions such as describe, shape,check for nulls has been performed.
    - Target variable is bivariate, constains "0" for charged off and "1" for fully paid.
 2. Preprocessing
    - Droped unwanted columns that are not in the scope of our analysis.